mozilla-services/pulseguardian/README.md

 PulseGuardian uses docker to run its test suite.
 Please follow the [docker installation docs][] on how to install it in your system.

-If you're installing on OS X, you'll be using `boot2docker`.
+If you're installing on OS X, you'll be using `docker-machine`.
 During initialization, you'll prompted to set some environment variables.
 Don't forget to set them; that way the test suite will be able to pick up your docker host.